OpenEvalProject/evals/manuscripts/elife-54532/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/54532/elife-54532-fig7-v2.jpg)

 **Figure 7.:** (A) Heatmap showing the contributions of representative features.
 Features are ordered based on their importance for the final GDBT model along the vertical axis.
 The heatmap colors indicate how important each feature is for a given sugar donor type with red indicating ranks 1–10 (highly important) (M).
 (B–E) Contributing features important for individual donor types are mapped onto representative structures.
 The amino acids at the feature positions are shown in yellow sticks and labelled.
 Feature positions distal from the donor binding site are shown in green sticks.
 Labels include the amino acid code, aligned residue position and the amino acid position in the crystal structure within parentheses.
 Donor substrate with the sugar is shown in lines with surface bounds.
 Divalent metal ions are shown as spheres.
 The αC helix is shown.
 (B) Gal features mapped to a bovine β−1,4 Gal transferase (PDB ID: 1o0r).
 (C) GalNAc features mapped to a human UDP-GalNAc: polypeptide alpha-N-acetylgalactosaminyltransferase (PDB ID: 2d7i).
 (D) GlcNAc features mapped to a rabbit N-acetylglucosaminyltransferase I (PDB ID: 1foa).
 (E) Man features mapped to a bacterial Mannosyl-3-Phosphoglycerate Synthase (PDB ID: 2wvl).
-Figure 7—source data 1.‘GDBT_full’ columns include the rank and score for the 239 features in the GDBT model.
-Remaining columns show the rank and score for that same feature for the classification of the respective donor sugars.
-Feature positions ranked from 1 to 10 (most important) are colored red and ranked 11–20 are colored orange.

 While some of the highly ranked features are directly involved in donor binding, many others (such as aligned position 77, 88, 155 and 159, green sticks in Figure 7B,D) are distal from the donor binding site and are not directly involved in donor binding.
 An example of allostery has been observed in the human GT6 blood ABO α−1,3-galactosyltransfearse where mutation of a proline at position 117 (P234S in 5c4c) results in an alternative conformation of a methionine at position 150 (M266 in 5c4c) allowing for the accommodation of GalNAc instead of Gal (Hancock et al., 2006; Marcus et al., 2003).
 Further, a Random forest model trained using features from only the donor binding residues performs with an accuracy of only 75%, indicating the importance of features other than those directly involved in donor binding.
 Thus, despite only a few residues being directly involved in donor interactions, additional contributions to donor specificity come from residues more distal from the active site.
 Contributions from these peripheral secondary shell features surrounding the donor binding site (Figure 7B–E) highlight the potential role of higher order (allosteric) interactions in determining donor substrate specificity.